Tax Institute Speakers

 Before joining Iowa State in 2004, he was an associate professor of agricultural law and extension specialist in agricultural law and policy at Kansas State.
 From 1991-1993, McEowen was in the full-time practice of law with Kelley, Scritsmier and Byrne in North Platte, Nebraska.

 McEowen conducts approximately 80-100 seminars annually across the United States for farmers, agricultural business professionals, lawyers, and other tax professionals.
 He also conducts two radio programs each airing twice monthly heard across the Midwest and on the worldwide web.
-He also can be seen as a frequent guest on Ag Day TV and other Farm Journal media outlets and has a weekly program on RFD TV where he discusses various agricultural law and tax topics with the RFD TV hosts.
+He also can be seen as a frequent guest on Ag Day TV, other Farm Journal media outlets and has a weekly program on RFD TV where he discusses various agricultural law and tax topics with the RFD TV hosts.